Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 **Vasyl Novak**
 Researcher
-BS in economics, MS in Quantitative Finance & Actuarial Science, experienced in, operations management,  IB, financial and stratedy consulting, including crypto, passed CFA II level
+BS in economics, MS in Quantitative Finance & Actuarial Science, experienced in, operations management,  IB, financial and strategy consulting, including crypto, passed CFA II level

 **Lera Laricheva**
 Creative Designer
 "In 2019 I started to get involved in the IT area.
-At first I tried myself as a developer, and eventually I went away from that, to design.
-At first I tried myself in design, then when I saw the result, and understood that I liked it, so I found courses and got a diploma.
+At first, I tried myself as a developer, and eventually I went away from that, to design.
+At first, I tried myself in design, then when I saw the result, and understood that I liked it, so I found courses and got a diploma.
 Then I tried freelancing, like many other beginners, but came to the conclusion that the working for a company is much better, and that is where a person can get a tremendous amount of experience, while constantly evolving, because you have to keep up with the tasks, and most importantly to understand them and try to implement them correctly.
 At the same time, it is my third year studying in Karazin, specialty marketing."

 ### Team Code Repos